 If its taking over your yard and destroying your fence then its time to learn how to control Ivy, or better still eradicate it.
-English Ivy is the main problem, over the years Ivy has been praised as a climber and has also been cursed as a weed.
+English Ivy is the main problem.

 If allowed to grow uncontrolled Ivy can eventually kill its supporting plants by smothering then.